tetrascience/ts-lib-json-transform-nodejs/README.md

 It will handle any JavaScript objects or arrays as input, template, or output.

 This transformer operates on a fully-loaded JSON document.
 It does not support streaming.
-Therefore, it's likely not scalable to much more than a few document transformations per second.
+Therefore, it's likely not scalable to much more than a few dozen transformations per second.
 It's also probably only useful for documents less than a few tens of MB in size.
 If we need to operate on larger documents, we can add support for streams.  ([This](https://www.npmjs.com/package/jsonparse) is the only streaming JSON parser I could get to work on our large input documents, fwiw.
 All the others crashed.)

+However, the transformer does support [async](#async-usage) operation, which might help with scaling.

 ## Usage

-Basic usage:
+### Basic usage

 ```js
 // Very simple example for a transform template that works with just the